-The last two years have seen the school have an underlying focus on Developing Intellectual Character.
+The last three years have seen the school have an underlying focus on Developing Intellectual Character.
 We see this as supporting our main aims of allowing our young people to be the best that they can be in whatever activity they choose.
 Much of our work in this area is rooted in ‘Growth Mindset’ theory where we believe that children are not bound by any predetermined limit in any particular discipline.
 Instead, we believe that hard work will be rewarded by improvement and eventual success.
 Hard work is much more significant than any innate ability (which many believe is not fixed in any case).

 King Henry VIII School has always advocated the approach that effective learning results as a three way partnership between the child, the school, and parents.
 The development of Intellectual Character is an essential part of this process in giving the children the skills to become increasingly independent as they enter adulthood, with a decreased reliance on others for success with more skilful thinking and a deeper understanding of themselves.